Frequently Asked Questions

 What is the significance of "FRCSC" at the end of my doctor's name?

 FRCS(C) stands for "Fellow of the Royal College of Surgeons of Canada which is a distinction earned nationally for establishing specialist medical expertise in an area of study.
-Specific to opthalmology, when your doctor is fellowship certified (has the FRCSC), you can be confident that they passed a set of rigorous examinations in order to practice ophthalmology.
-We encourage you to visit the Royal College website here:
+Specific to ophthalmology, when your doctor is fellowship certified (has the FRCSC), you can be confident that they passed a set of rigorous examinations in order to practice ophthalmology.
+We encourage you to visit the Royal College website here.

 What is the significance of "DABO" at the end of my doctor's name?

 DABO stands for "Dipomat of the American Board of Ophthalmology.
 Certification by the American Board of Ophthalmology is a voluntary process that involves a written and an oral examination.
 A candidate who passes both the written qualifying and oral examinations becomes a Board Certified Diplomat of the American Board of Ophthalmology.
+We encourage you to visit the American Board of Ophthalmology website here.